Home

 This project developed risk-based guidelines that quantify when bridge piers should be investigated for vehicular collision forces or be shielded with a longitudinal barrier.
 The results of this research were published as NCHRP Research Report 892 in 2018, which is available here: Guidelines for Shielding Bridge Piers

-Consideration of Roadside Features in the Highway Safety Manual (NCHRP 17-54)
+NCHRP Project 17-54: Consideration of Roadside Features in the Highway Safety Manual

 The objective of this project was to develop quantitative assessment measures that can be incorporated into the AASHTO Highway Safety Manual to evaluate the effects of roadside designs and features on the frequency and severity of lane departure crashes.
 Using the largest databases of State crash data available allowed for the development of two-lane undivided and four-lane divided highway models.
 Statistical adjustments for road features like curvature, grade, number of lanes, speed limit and many other conditions were modelled.
 The result was a model that predicts the frequency of fatal and serious injury crashes based on traffic conditions and highway characteristics.
 The results of this research were published in 2022 as NCHRP Web-Only Document 325 which is available here: Consideration of Roadside Features in the Highway Safety Manual

-Criteria for Restoration of Longitudinal Barriers -- Phase II (NCHRP 22-28)
+NCHRP Project 22-28: Criteria for Restoration of Longitudinal Barriers -- Phase II

 The objective of this project was to develop a field guide to assist highway agencies in deciding when guardrails need to be repaired based on the observed damage.
 The results of this research were published in 2021 as NCHRP Web-Only Document 304 in 2021 which is available here: Criteria for Restoration of Longitudinal Barriers, Phase II